If you love coconut, then this cake is for you. The cake is moist, the lemon curd filling is tart and bright, and the vanilla icing is silky smooth.

 Make-ahead: The cakes can be made a day or two ahead of assembly.
 Cool completely, wrap in aluminum foil, and refrigerate until needed.

-1 Set a strainer over a bowl and place it next to the stove.
-Have this ready before you start the lemon curd.
+Place it next to the stove so it's ready before you start the lemon curd.

-3 Cook the lemon curd: Set the pan on the stove over medium heat.
-Stirring constantly with a spatula, cook the mixture for 5 to 6 minutes, or until it thickens and comes just to a boil around the edges (170F on a thermometer).
+Set the pan on the stove over medium heat.
+Stirring constantly with a spatula, cook the mixture for 5 to 6 minutes, or until it thickens and comes just to a boil around the edges (170°F on a thermometer).

 Make-ahead: Once prepared, the lemon curd can be kept refrigerated for several days.
 (This recipe makes slightly more than you'll need; use any leftover on toast or sandwich between cookies.